Entanglement and quantum tomography with top quarks at the LHC: Leading-order calculation of the spin density matrix

-The production spin density matrix $R$ is computed in terms of the matrices $R^{I}$ as in Eq. (\ref{eq:Rtotal}), using the luminosities computed in Appendix \ref{app:PDF}.
+The production spin density matrix $R$ is computed in terms of the matrices $R^{I}$ as in Eq.~(\ref{eq:Rtotal}), using the computed luminosity functions $L^{I}(M_{t\bar{t}})$.
 Finally, the actual spin density matrices $\rho^{I},\rho$ are obtained by normalizing $R^{I},R$ to have unit trace, respectively.